caltechlibrary/ames/README.md

 -   status_report: Reports on any records with an incorrect status in feeds

+-   record_number_report: Reports on records where the record number and resolver URL don't match

 -   alt_url_report: Reports on records with discontinure alt_url field

 -   license_report: Report out the license types in CaltechDATA